united-neux/powdern-fluorescence/README.md

 - Scattering processes should be created as a static list (this will allow for GPU-mode), with a fixed set of outcomes.
-- Each process will then have an enabled flag that determines if it is possible to reach it or no.
-- We can start from the notion of the Powder_process.comp of McXtrace 3.0 union developed for HALO
+- Each process will then have an enabled flag that determines if it is possible to reach it or no. done - We can start from the notion of the Powder_process.comp of McXtrace 3.0 union developed for HALO